vova-dmitriev/frontend-hiring-test/README.md

 ## Submission Guidelines

 - Fork this repository and implement the changes as described above.
-- Create a pull request with your changes once the task is complete.
 - Make sure to commit regularly and write clear commit messages explaining your changes.
-- Include any additional details or challenges you faced in your PR description.
+- After completing the task, contact the repository author or our HR.

 ---